Skip to content

 There are a few things you should and shouldn’t do prior to your appointment:

-• Do not apply any lotions, creams or powders to the chest area prior to the appointment.
+• Do not apply lotion or cream to the chest area.

-• Bring all of your medications with you in the original bottles.
+• Bring all of your current medications in their original bottles.

-• Wear a comfortable two-piece outfit and athletic shoes.
+• Wear a comfortable two-piece outfit and running shoes.

 A stress echocardiogram is performed by a certified technician.